strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/roles-and-responsibilities.md

 Printing | Install, maintain and administer printers and print queues.
 Cloud printing is a recommended solution but is not required.
 Hardware | Devices and accessories not provided by M365 Managed Desktop.
 M365 Managed Desktop support extends to only the provided device, docking station and included accessories.
 Mobile devices | Support for and management of mobile devices.
 Apps | Customers will provide a list of apps that they want to use in their organization (beyond apps included with M365 license).
-Customers also provide either:<br>- Deployable package (Appx or MSI), or<br>- Installation instructions and executable file<br><br> The customer is responsible for:<br>- App license management: Having the right type and quantity of licenses<br>- App assignment: Assigning apps to Azure AD user groups<br>- App updates: Monitoring app feature and security updates, and letting Microsoft know which updates should be deployed to M365 Managed Desktop devices.
+Customers also provide either:<br>- Deployable package (Appx or MSI), or<br>- Installation instructions and executable file<br><br> The customer is responsible for:<br>- App license management: having the right type and quantity of licenses<br>- App assignment: assigning apps to Azure AD user groups<br>- App updates: monitoring app feature and security updates, and letting Microsoft know which updates should be deployed to M365 Managed Desktop devices.